harness/developer-hub/release-notes/continuous-integration.md

 ### Version 1.27.0

-#### New features
+#### Early access feature

-- This release adds support for CI resource classes, which you can use to allocate the build machines you want to use in Harness Cloud.
+- This release adds support for selecting [resource classes](/docs/continuous-integration/get-started/ci-subscription-mgmt/#harness-cloud-billing-and-build-credits) in Harness Cloud, which you can use to select specific infrastructure resources.
+This is an [early access feature](/release-notes/early-access) behind the feature flag `CI_ENABLE_RESOURCE_CLASSES`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 (CI-10509)

 #### Fixed issues